slatedocs/slate/source/includes/_python.md

 * ElasticSearch
 * Jinja2

 You can instrument your own code or other libraries via [custom instrumentation](#python-custom-instrumentation).
-You can suggest additonal libraries you'd like Scout to instrument [on GitHub](https://github.com/scoutapp/scout_apm_python/issues).
+You can suggest additional libraries you'd like Scout to instrument [on GitHub](https://github.com/scoutapp/scout_apm_python/issues).

 ## Django